kynan/kynan.github.com/about/index.md

 a high level and with high expressivity.
 Furthermore I have some hobbyist experience in full stack web application development.

-Currently I work as a [Site Reliability Engineer](https://landing.google.com/sre) for Google in London, UK.
+Currently I work as a [Site Reliability Engineer](https://sre.google) for Google in Zürich, Switzerland.
 My work has a particular focus on Service Level Objectives (SLOs), reliability and performance for user facing services in Google Cloud.